 In 2012, the Company initiated a turnaround plan that includes the closure of a number of stores.
 The Company considers a more likely than not assessment that an individual location will close as a triggering event to review the store asset group for recoverability.
-As a result of this review for the first and second quarters of fiscal 2013, it was determined that certain stores would not be able to recover the carrying value of store leasehold improvements through expected undiscounted cash flows over the shortened remaining life of the related assets.
-Accordingly, the carrying value of the assets was reduced to fair value, calculated as the estimated future cash flows for each asset group, and asset impairment charges of \$0.2 million and \$0.6 million were recorded in the thirteen weeks and twenty-six ended June 29, 2013, respectively, which are included in selling, general and administrative expenses as a component of loss before income taxes in the Retail segment.
+As a result of this review for the first and second quarters of fiscal 2014, it was determined that certain stores would not be able to recover the carrying value of store leasehold improvements through expected undiscounted cash flows over the shortened remaining life of the related assets.
+Accordingly, the carrying value of the assets was reduced to fair value, calculated as the estimated future cash flows for each asset group, and asset impairment charges of \$0.4 million were recorded in the thirty-nine weeks ended September 27, 2014, which are included in selling, general and administrative expenses as a component of income (loss) before income taxes in the Retail segment.
 The inputs used to determine the fair value of the assets are Level 3 inputs as defined by ASC section 820-10.
 Any remaining net book value is depreciated over the shortened expected life.
-The thirteen and twenty-six weeks ended June 30, 2012, included similar impairment charges of \$0.2 million.
+The thirty-nine weeks ended September 28, 2013, included similar impairment charges of \$0.6 million.
+There were no such charges in the thirteen weeks ended September 27, 2014 or September 28, 2013.